Two-sample Hypothesis Testing for Inhomogeneous Random Graphs: Problem statement

-which is the sum of maximum possible probabilities of Type-I and Type-II errors incurred by the test.
-In the following two sections, we present two tests based on the Frobenius norm difference, $\Vert P-Q\Vert_F$, and the operator norm difference $\Vert P-Q\Vert_{op}$, between the two models.
-We show that under certain conditions on $\sc$ and $\cc$, the maximum risk of either tests can be made arbitrarily small.
-To study the optimality of these tests, we study the minimax risk for the problem defined as
+which is the sum of maximum possible Type-I and Type-II error rates incurred by the test.
+Here, we use $\theta$ to denote any tuple $(P,Q)$.
+The minimax risk for the problem in~\eqref{eqn_prob}--\eqref{eqn_prob_sets} is defined as

-where the infimum is taken over all possible tests for the problem.
-Our results are stated for fixed $n$ and $m$.
-To obtain asymptotic results, one may consider a sequence of $\Omega_0,\Omega_1$ with growing $n$ or $m$.
-Subsequently, our results can be stated for each such problem in the sequence, which provides asymptotic statements when either $n\to\infty$ or $m\to\infty$ (see Section~\ref{sec_dis_power}).
+Our aim in this paper is to find the minimax separation $\sc^*$ for a given problem, which is the smallest possible $\sc$ such that $R^*(n,m,d,\sc,\cc)\leq \eta$ for some pre-specified $\eta\in(0,1)$.
+In the subsequent sections, we consider testing problems where the separation between $P$ and $Q$ is defined in terms of various distance functions.
+We provide bounds for $\sc^*$ for the different testing problems in terms of the various parameters of the problem~\eqref{eqn_prob}--\eqref{eqn_prob_sets}.
+Though our formal bounds are explicit in terms of $\eta$, we generally assume $\eta$ to be a pre-specified constant (for example, $\eta=0.05$) and focus on the dependence of $\sc^*$ on $n,m,$ and $\cc$.
+Our aim is to provide upper and lower bounds for $\sc^*$ that are same up to difference in absolute constants and functions of $\eta$.